iStockphoto.com / Sean Pavone

 iStockphoto.com / ivanmateev

 Party on at Wall Street Plaza , a side street in the heart of downtown Orlando where you'll find Wall Street Cantina , Shine , Hen House , Hooch , Waitiki , Monkey Bar and Sideshow .
 These clubs and bars line each side of the street and there are outdoor tables and chairs to enjoy balmy Florida evenings and musical acts that sometimes perform outside.
-You also can get a bite to eat until 11 p.m.
+You also can get a bite to eat until 11 p.m. or dine at one of the nearby restaurants.
 The street is closed off often for block parties, and holidays like New Year’s Eve, St. Patrick’s Day and Cinco de Mayo as well as other special events are done up big here.

 Goran Shutterstock / Shutterstock.com